Did you know?

 Even if you don't have one to share, take one to enjoy!
 We have stocked it with a good supply of children's and adult books already!
 Come check it out!

 Thanks to Tod Grimm, Genia Harpster and Lisa and Steve Bellows, for building, painting and installing the library.
+And to Michele Valenza for keeping the content rotated and in order.

 Rental fees help keep the Hall functioning, but we also we rely on donations to keep it functioning and to help make improvements and repairs to the facilities.
 Your support is appreciated.
 Checks can be made payable to BCHA (Baileyville Community Hall Association) and mailed to PO Box 43, Pennsylvania Furnace, PA 16865.